 Try your hand at home roasting our Yemeni coffee.

-Recommended coffees: The Collection Center Reserve is the best and most expensive.
+Recommended coffees: The Farm Blend coffees (reserve and regular) are rustic and traditional.
 The Matari Mountain is intense and is Yemen's most famous region.
 The Pearls of Al Qafr make the best dark roast.

 Your green coffee options:

 If you want to learn more about these regions or these coffee mills (e.g. Haraaz Cooperative, Rayyan Mill, or Pearl of Tehama) visit our learn page.

 #1 Farm Blend Reserve: The farmers are registered members of the Haraaz Cooperative, and at least 75% of the coffee is from the most recent crop year.
 In Yemen this is hard to come by, as farmers frequently store dried coffee cherries as a form of banking.

 "the coffee is purchased as dried coffee cherries from farmers in Haraaz.
 This coffee is purchased from farmers registered in our traceable coffee sourcing program, assuring us the collection of current year crop.
 However, the coffee is dried by farmers and we have no control over the drying process."